Jonalona/Frequency-Parser/README.md

 - **Preset query templates** (“last 30 days,” “year-to-date,” etc.)
 - **Custom filter panels** (tables, dropdowns, free-text inputs)

-As the requirements solidified, I discovered that the LLM-generated frontend fully met our needs—so today the **entire front end** remains the original LLM output, polished and styled with Bootstrap for a consistent look and feel.
+As the requirements solidified, I discovered that the LLM-generated frontend fully met our needs—so today the **entire front end** remains the LLM output, polished and styled with Bootstrap for a consistent look and feel.

-Behind the scenes, I also:
+Behind the scenes, I:

 1. **Mapped user journeys & wireframes**
    Defined how the RFP/pricing team would select date ranges, filters, and templates, then sketched UI flows to guide the LLM’s component generation.